uds-se/droidmate-bandits/README.md

 __DM-2: Bandits__ is built on top of DroidMate-2.
 On most environments with a JDK and Android SDK installed it should automatically obtain all dependencies from JitPack and Maven Central.

-The tool is also integrated into the Travis-CI, the [CI configuration file](https://github.com/uds-se/droidmate-bandits/blob/master/.travis.yml) contains all commands used to run it.
+The tool is also integrated into the Travis-CI, its [configuration file](https://github.com/uds-se/droidmate-bandits/blob/master/.travis.yml) contains all commands used to configure and execute it.

-In case of trouble compiling the tool use have a look at [DM-2 wiki](https://github.com/uds-se/droidmate/wiki/Building)
+In case of trouble compiling the tool, have a look at the [DM-2 wiki](https://github.com/uds-se/droidmate/wiki/Building)

 # Usage instructions